Nathan-Schwartz/WarShadow/Warshadow/README.md

 ######settings.js
-Changes to settings are sent to localStorage via update() from settingHelper.js When the settings window is opened it will load the users current settings via load() from settingHelper.js These settings are checked via localStorage by many different functions to ensure that the program behaves according to user preference.
+Changes to settings are sent to localStorage via update() from settingHelper.js When the settings window is opened it will load the users current settings via load() from settingHelper.js These settings are checked via localStorage by many different functions to ensure that the program behaves according to user preference. <br><br>
 #####main.js
 Launching the app (both manually and automatically) is handled by launchManager.js Handles launching all windows via refreshHUD.js